General Surgery Residency

 - ATLS is provided by the department during orientation.

 - Department orientation begins the week of June 11, 2018.
-The purpose of our three-day G1 Orientation Program is to:
+The purpose of our week-long G1 Orientation Program is to:

 During this week, you will hear from a variety of faculty and residents, experience a “day in the life of an intern,” practice critical response and team communication skills, become familiar with the G1-G2 Core Curriculum, and engage in leadership development discussions.
 We will also assess your current level of technical skill via a short performance exam in our simulation skills lab.
 And what would any orientation be without a chance to meet some Chiefs, understand your administrative responsibilities, and master the computer systems?